dotnet/docs-aspire/docs/app-host/eventing.md

 In addition to the app host events, you can also subscribe to resource events.
 Resource events are raised specific to an individual resource.
 Resource events are defined as implementations of the <xref:Aspire.Hosting.Eventing.IDistributedApplicationResourceEvent> interface.
 The following resource events are available in the listed order:

-1. `ConnectionStringAvailableEvent`: This event is raised when a connection string becomes available for a resource.
+1. `ConnectionStringAvailableEvent`: Raised when a connection string becomes available for a resource.
-1. `BeforeResourceStartedEvent`: This event is raised before the orchestrator starts a new resource.
+1. `BeforeResourceStartedEvent`: Raised before the orchestrator starts a new resource.
-1. `ResourceReadyEvent`: Event that's raised when a resource initially transitions to a ready state.
+1. `ResourceReadyEvent`: Raised when a resource initially transitions to a ready state.

 ### Subscribe to resource events